rteehas/rteehas.github.io/docs/pages/projects.md

   - [Hyperbaton Indentification](https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/hyperbaton_task_multiple_choice), a task using the inversion of normal word order (hyperbaton) and reference resolution to test LLM robustness
   - [Kannada Riddles](https://github.com/google/BIG-bench/tree/main/bigbench/benchmark_tasks/kannada_json_task), a task using riddles in the Kannada language to measure LLMs' abilities to understand riddle clues in a 'low-resource' language
 - [Equivariance in Machine Learning](https://github.com/EleutherAI/equivariance)
 - [HuggingFace BigScience](https://bigscience.huggingface.co/en/#!index.md), working on developing a multilingual LLM in coordination with an international group of scientists.
-I'm a member of the following workshops:
+I'm a member of the following working groups:
   - Modeling
   - Evaluation
+    - Subgroup on Few-Shot Generalization, focusing on evaluation tasks for analogical reasoning, symbolic rules-based generalization, linguistic rules-based generalization, and compositionality
   - Interpretability
+    - Organizing a subgroup to analyze training dynamics and emergent structures in LLMs

 ## Non-Open Source